ExtremeElectronics/PicoCray/README.md

 ### Display
-Outputs the resultant Mandle to 240x320 display using the ili9341
+Outputs the resultant Mandle to 240x320 display using the ili9341 Defining USE_DMA in the ili9341.h changes the code to complete in a frame buffer then DMA to the display if USE_DMA isn't configured, the display is added to as it arrives from the processors.

 ###I2C
 I've pushed the I2C to 3Mhz, its a trade off between speed and errors.
 Keep the wires short and terminate at both ends with 4k7's on both lines for best results.